cmugpi/cmugpi.github.io/initial-setup/index.md

 ## Get the GPI Configuration

-The default settings for bash (the shell you switched to) and other programs you're likely to use during the semester are rather minimal, and so we've written some configuration files that will give you nicer defaults.
+The default settings for bash (the shell you switched to) and other programs you're likely to use during the semester are rather minimal, so we've written some configuration files that will give you nicer defaults.
 Of course, if you want to change these settings to better fit your preferences you can do so.

 SSH in to `andrew`.